Brendan-Blanchard/to-query-params/README.md

 A procedural macro and trait for converting arbitrary structs into `Vec<(String, String)>` for use as query parameters, originally intended for ease of use with the [Hyper](https://crates.io/crates/hyper) HTTP framework.

+Query parameters can be url-encoded with the [urlencoding](https://crates.io/crates/urlencoding) crate by calling the `to_encoded_params` method, while the default `to_query_params` method does not url-encode parameters.

 ![badge](https://github.com/Brendan-Blanchard/to-query-params/actions/workflows/main.yml/badge.svg) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Usage: